gregdetre/healthyselfjournal/README.md

 **Speak your thoughts.
 Get good questions.
 Build healthier patterns.**

-A voice-based journaling tool that makes self-reflection as easy as thinking out loud.
-Just ramble for a while about what's on your mind, and receive thoughtful, evidence-based questions that help you think things through without getting stuck in unhelpful thought loops.
+A voice-based journaling and self-reflection tool.
+Just ramble for a while out loud about what's on your mind, and receive a warm, thoughtful, evidence-based question each time in response to help you think things through.

+Note: this beta version runs in the command-line and relies on OpenAI & Anthropic models.

 ## What makes this different

-🎙️ **Voice-first**: Start journaling instantly by speaking – no typing, no friction.
+- 🎙️ **Voice-first**: Start journaling instantly by speaking – no typing, no friction.
-🧠 **Wise, helpful questions**: Evidence-based prompts adapted from cognitive behavioral therapy, psychology research, mindfulness practice, and famous coaches.
+- 🧠 **Wise, helpful questions**: Evidence-based prompts adapted from cognitive behavioral therapy, psychology research, mindfulness practice, and famous coaches.
-🔄 **Keeps you moving**: Gentle redirection when you're spiraling; deeper exploration when you're onto something.
+- 🔄 **Keeps you moving**: Gentle redirection when you're spiraling; deeper exploration when you're onto something.
-📊 **Builds on your history**: Each session connects to previous ones for continuity and growth.
+- 📊 **Builds on your history**: Each session connects to previous ones for continuity and growth.
-🔒 **Privacy choice**: Use Anthropic + OpenAI OR private/local LLM+transcription (in beta), as you prefer.
+- 🔒 **Privacy choice**: Use Anthropic + OpenAI OR private/local LLM+transcription (in beta), as you prefer.
 Healthyself doesn't have any backend, storage, or analytics of its own outside your machine at all).
-🛡️ **Aims to be safe**: Anti-sycophancy, rumination pivots, and clear boundaries; see `docs/reference/SAFEGUARDING.md`.
+- 🛡️ **Aims to be safe**: Anti-sycophancy, rumination pivots, and clear boundaries; see [`docs/reference/SAFEGUARDING.md`](docs/reference/SAFEGUARDING.md).
 - **Open source**.
 So you can see & modify the prompts and research for yourself.
 - This is assisted reflection.
 It's not trying to be or replace human conversation or therapy.